Last Updated on : 2025-05-29 06:38:53download

 The RVC_MAP_DATA_S

 struct is used to store the data of a map.
-The struct members include the fixed data at the beginning of the map, pixel data, number of room partitions, and boundary grid coordinate point data.
+The struct members include the fixed data at the beginning of the map, pixel data, the number of room partitions, and boundary grid coordinate point data.

 Initialize the streaming media service.
 Real-time maps and routes can be transmitted as expected only if you call this interface.